-Although it may seem like a rude statement, the meaning behind it actually has some validity that is useful for someone in recovery.
-Shame and guilt has probably been a big factor in what kept you trying to treat your mental illness alone or even drinking and using for as long as you have.
-Addiction has a way of making even the best of people do rotten things that they would not ordinarily do sober.
+Although it may seem like a rude statement, the meaning behind it actually has surpassing validity.
+Shame and guilt have probably been a big factor in what kept you trying to treat your mental illness alone or even drinking and using to numb.

 While there may be some nay sayers or negative nancy’s in your past, what they think of you is none of your business.
-You may be thinking that since they are having these negative feelings about you that you have the right to know.
-Think it through.
-Do you really want to know what they think about you especially if it is insulting towards your character?
+You may be thinking that since they are having these negative feelings about you, you have the right to know.
+Think it through - do you really want to know what they think about you, especially if it is insulting to your character?
 Does it really matter what they think of you?
 People have the right to believe anything they want, just as you have the right to believe whatever you want.
 People's opinions of you won't affect who you are or how much you're worth until you let them.
 It is up to you to live your life.
 After all, you're the only one who needs to approve of your own decisions.

-People may have a bad opinion of you because of what you did during your addiction.
-Change that opinion by doing what is suggested to do in your recovery.
-When you take that leap of faith to transform into the person that you were meant to be, you have much better opportunity to give people a better impression of how you are presently living.
-Staying sober does not necessarily mean that all that you did in the past will automatically be water under the bridge but give it time.
-More importantly, you will start to change the impression of what you think of yourself which will turn into self-confidence for others to witness.
+People may have a bad opinion of you because of something you did.
+Change that opinion by living a healthy routine without their approval or accolades.
+When you take a leap of faith to transform into the person that you were meant to be, you have a much better opportunity to give people a better impression of how you are presently living.
+Giving it time does not necessarily mean that all that you did in the past will automatically be water under the bridge.
+More importantly, you will start to change the impression of what you think of yourself.
+Reputation is more about character than it is about opinion.